 Beginning Your Career as an Emergency Room Technician

-Becoming an emergency room technician is a logical next-step for many EMTs and paramedics.
-Being an ER technician can lead to greater advancements—such as a career in nursing or even medical school, from which a whole new world of possibilities opens up.
+As discussed, becoming an emergency room technician is a logical and popular next step for many EMTs and paramedics.
+Being an ER technician can itself lead to even greater advancements—such as careers in nursing or even medical school, from which a whole new world of possibilities opens up.

-Emergency medical services are an excellent way to test the waters before fully committing to a career in healthcare.
+Emergency medical services are an excellent way to test your mettle before fully committing to a career in healthcare.
 For some, this taste is all they need, but for those with the right stuff, it’s a great way to start.
-Jobs for both ER Techs and EMTs are in high demand, and employers are constantly looking for hard-working, smart, and dedicated employees for their teams.
-All you have to do is take the first step forward.
+Jobs for both ER Techs and EMTs are almost always in high demand, and employers are constantly looking for hard-working, smart, and dedicated employees for their teams.
+It’s up to you to take the first step forward.